vista-art/fragmentcolor/README.md

 a simple shader programming API for Javascript and Python, with more language bindings in the horizon.

-> [!WARNING]
-> This library is currently under initial development, so the API is not yet stable, meaning
-> that while it is not tagged `1.0.0`, I might introduce breaking changes in minor versions.
->
-> You can use it and test it, and I would greatly appreciate any feedback you can provide.
-> If you use it in production, make sure you know what you are doing and lock the minor version.

 This library uses [wgpu](https://github.com/gfx-rs/wgpu) as the hardware abstraction layer, which enables us to target a wide range of platforms and environments with near-native performance and small footprint: